Skip to Content

 Hop into a clamshell for this family-friendly ride through the story of Finding Nemo.
 It’s great for younger kids (including toddlers) because it’s a gentle movement and a familiar story.

 In the end, you’ll be able to explore the world of the ocean and the sea.
-Kids will especially love Turtle Talk with Crush, which is located in a theater in the pavilion.
-This ride is another spot where you can get out of the sun or rain during the day and small children love it.
+Kids will especially love Turtle Talk with Crush, located in a theater in the pavilion.
+This ride is another spot where you can get out of the sun or rain during the day, and small children love it.

-Keep in mind that it is pretty dark in the line queue.
-When my daughter was young, this frightened her a bit, so be aware of that if your child is afraid of the dark.
-The line itself is usually not too long, but the walk through the queue does take a few minutes.
-Genie+ is offered
+Keep in mind that the line queue is pretty dark.
+When my daughter was young, this frightened her a bit, so be aware if your child is afraid of the dark.
+The line is usually not too long, but the queue walk takes a few minutes.
+Lightning Lane is offered

 Test Track